Oakland, California: Incorporation

 During World War II, the East Bay Area was home to many war-related industries.
 Oakland's Moore Dry Dock Company expanded its shipbuilding capabilities and built over 100 ships.
 Valued at $100 million in 1943, Oakland's canning industry was its second-most-valuable war contribution after shipbuilding.
 The largest canneries were in the Fruitvale District, and included the Josiah Lusk Canning Company, the Oakland Preserving Company (which started the Del Monte brand), and the California Packing Company.

 President Franklin D. Roosevelt called on defense industries with government contracts to integrate their workforces and provide opportunities for all Americans.
 Tens of thousands of laborers came from around the country, especially poor whites and blacks from the Deep South: Alabama, Arkansas, Georgia, Louisiana, Mississippi, South Carolina, and Texas, as well as Missouri and Tennessee.
 Henry J. Kaiser's representatives recruited sharecroppers and tenant farmers from rural areas to work in his shipyards.
 African Americans were part of the Great Migration by which five million persons left the South, mostly for the West, from 1940 to 1970.
-White migrants from the Jim Crow South carried their racial attitudes, causing tensions to rise among black and white workers competing for the better-paying jobs in the Bay Area.
+White migrants from the Jim Crow South carried their racial attitudes, causing tensions to rise among black and white workers competing for better-paying jobs in the Bay Area.
 The racial harmony Oakland African-Americans had been accustomed to prior to the war evaporated.
 Also migrating to the area during this time were many Mexican Americans from southwestern states such as New Mexico, Texas, and Colorado.
 Many worked for the Southern Pacific Railroad, at its major rail yard in West Oakland.
 Their young men encountered hostility and discrimination by Armed Forces personnel, and tensions broke out in "zoot suit riots" in downtown Oakland in 1943 in the wake of a major disturbance in Los Angeles that year.

 In 1946, National City Lines (NCL), a General Motors holding company, acquired 64% of Key System stock; during the next several years NCL engaged in the conspiratorial dissolution of Oakland's electric streetcar system.
-The city's expensive electric streetcar fleet was converted to the cheaper diesel buses.
+The city's expensive electric streetcar fleet was converted to cheaper diesel buses.
 The state Legislature created the Alameda and Contra Costa Transit District in 1955, which operates today as AC Transit, the third-largest bus-only transit system in the nation.

-Soon after the war, as Oakland's shipbuilding industry declined and the automobile industry went through restructuring, many jobs were lost.
-Economic competition increased racial tension.
+After the war, as Oakland's shipbuilding industry declined and the automobile industry went through restructuring, many jobs were lost.
 In addition, labor unrest increased as workers struggled to protect their livelihoods.
 Oakland was the center of a general strike during the first week of December 1946, one of six cities across the country that had such a strike after World War II.

+The Mary's First and Last Chance in Oakland was a lesbian bar, once the focus of the 1950s California Supreme Court lawsuit Vallerga v.
+Dept. Alcoholic Bev.
+Control, when the bar challenged a state law for the right to serve gay patrons and won in 1959.